 The Learners First primary NQT programme has been designed to complement in-school CPD and support for NQTs.
-It has been organised into core themes and will be delivered through a series of face to face sessions design by a range of Specialist Leaders of Educations (SLEs) and lead practitioners.
-The programme has been organised into several groups to accommodate numbers and NQTs should select their preferred group on application (first choice preferences will be accommodated where possible).
+It has been organised into core themes and will be delivered through a series of face to face sessions designed by a range of Specialist Leaders of Educations (SLEs) and lead practitioners.
+The programme has been organised into four groups to accommodate numbers, and NQTs should select their preferred group on application (first choice preferences will be accommodated where possible).
 NQTs are required to attend all sessions for their chosen group across the programme.
-There will be intercessional tasks connecting the modules and face to face events and NQTs should have the support on an in-school mentor to maximise the impact of the programme on their practice and outcomes for children.
+There will be intercessional tasks connecting the modules and face to face events and it is essential that NQTs should have the support of an in-school mentor to maximise the impact of the programme on their practice and outcomes for children.

 Bookings should be made by emailing firstname.lastname@example.org clearly stating the name, school and email address of the NQT and their preferred group.

 With a focus on the relationship between personal effectiveness and professional development (including the importance of their professional learning, well-being and resilience), NQTs will learn how to establish themselves as effective classroom teachers at the outset of their careers and as they progress in the teaching profession.

 Through this module, NQTs will also consider different approaches and styles of teaching and understand more about their personal preferences.
 They will be supported to reflect upon their own practice to identify strengths and areas for development, and consider appropriate strategies to enhance their effectiveness and contribution as classroom teachers.

 Creating a Positive Climate for Learning

 Through engagement with this module, NQTs will learn to create a positive and effective climate for learning and set high expectations which inspire, motivate and challenge pupils.